 - Compose email/message responses, and any social media posts.

-Even though Internet access is available across the country it’s not always easily accessible so we do recommend a bit of pre-planning to help your trip go as smoothly as possible.
+Even though the Internet in Cuba is available across the country it’s not always easily accessible, so we do recommend a bit of pre-planning to help your trip go as smoothly as possible.

-- Download Maps.me, it’s one of our favourite apps that allows you to access maps (with routing) without connection to the Internet.
-Download the full Cuba map before you go and you’ll never have to worry about being lost.
+Download Maps.me, it’s one of our favourite apps that allows you to access maps (with routing) without connection to the Internet.
+Ensure that you download the full Cuba map before you go and you’ll never have to worry about being lost.

-- Take notes of the TripAdvisor restaurant recommendations.
-You can either find best restaurants in each city on your mobile and screen print TripAdvisor suggestions or download pdf versions of the TripAdvisor desktop pages.
+Take note of the TripAdvisor restaurant recommendations.
+You can either find the best restaurants in each city on your mobile and screenprint TripAdvisor suggestions or download pdf versions of the TripAdvisor desktop pages.